ISISComputingGroup/ibex_developers_manual/Reflectometry-Config-Training-‐-Exercise-8.md

 This component is special compared to the rest of the Reflectometry server as it provides a much more dramatic transformation between motor- and control axes.
 The control axes provided by the bench component and settable as parameters are
 - Height
 - Angle - pivoting around the last point of reflection
-- Seesaw - pivoting around the center of rotation of the bench itself - used for alignment only
+- Seesaw - pivoting around the centre of rotation of the bench itself - used for alignment only

 The physical motor axes are:
 - Front Height Jack